Antioch: Theodosius and after

-Antioch and its port, Seleucia Pieria, were severely damaged by the great earthquake of 526.
+Antioch and its port, Seleucia Pieria, were severely damaged by an earthquake in 526.
 Seleucia Pieria, which was already fighting a losing battle against continual silting, never recovered.
-Justinian I renamed Antioch Theopolis ("City of God") and restored many of its public buildings, but the destructive work was completed in 540 by the Persian king, Khosrau I, who deported the population to a newly-built city in Persian Mesopotamia, Weh Antiok Khosrow.
+A second earthquake affected Antioch in 528.
+Justinian I renamed Antioch Theopolis ("City of God") and restored many of its public buildings, but the destructive work was completed in 540 Khosrow I, who deported the population to a newly built city in Persian Mesopotamia, Weh Antiok Khosrow.
 Antioch lost as many as 300,000 people.
 Justinian I made an effort to revive it, and Procopius describes his repairing of the walls; but its glory was past.
+Another earthquake in 588 destroyed the Domus Aureus of Constantine, whereafter the church of Cassian became the most important church of Antioch.

-During the Byzantine–Sassanid War of 602–628 the Emperor Heraclius confronted the invading Persian army of Khosrow II outside Antioch in 613.
+During the Byzantine–Sasanian War of 602–628, the emperor Heraclius confronted the invading Persian army of Khosrow II outside Antioch in 613.
 The Byzantines were defeated by forces under the generals Shahrbaraz and Shahin Vahmanzadegan at the Battle of Antioch, after which the city fell to the Sassanians, together with much of Syria and eastern Anatolia.

 Antioch gave its name to a certain school of Christian thought, distinguished by literal interpretation of the Scriptures and insistence on the human limitations of Jesus.
 Diodorus of Tarsus and Theodore of Mopsuestia were the leaders of this school.
 The principal local saint was Simeon Stylites, who lived an extremely ascetic life atop a pillar for 40 years some 65 km east of Antioch.
 His body was brought to the city and buried in a building erected under the emperor Leo.
-During the Byzantine era great bathhouses were built in Byzantine centers such as Constantinople and Antioch.
+During the Byzantine era, great bathhouses were built in Byzantine centers such as Constantinople and Antioch.